 "Wonderfully organised Buttermere trail race to today.
 Loved it....brilliant race.
 The marshals did fab job" Annie Mac

 Entry Fee: £25 (price includes contribution to The National Trust).

 Event Terms & Conditions HERE.

 Entries: Due to the special natural environment of Buttermere the event has a 200 limit.

 Car Sharing: PLEASE TRY TO CAR SHARE WHERE POSSIBLE AS PARKING IS LIMITED.
 As well as reducing the carbon footprint of the event & saving on fuel, it will ease the parking process for us at the race.
 The parking field has been too wet for the previous few editions & therefore participants will need to use the public parking areas if this is the case.
 As parking is very limited in & around the village it would be hugely appreciated if participants car share.

 Terrain: A low level undulating route with a great combination of off road running terrain throughout ranging from lakeshore trails, hard-packed rocky trails, grassy tracks & woodland singletrack.
-The initial part of the course is considered more technical as the terrain along the western shoreline of Crummock Water is generally wet & rough underfoot.
-The second part comprises more hard packed trails.
+The initial section around Buttermere Lake is more hard-packed trail with some technical rocky sections.
+The section after Sourmilk Gill and along the western side of Crummmock water is is wet and rough underfoot interspersed with rocky single track trails.
+The other side of Crummock water comprises more hard packed trails.